magicstickuk/multisite-post-duplicator/README.md

 4. Batch Duplication

 == Changelog ==

+= 1.0 =
+Bringing Multisite Post Duplicator into Version 1.0 with a massive update.
+Really excited to provide this new, continually requested, functionality:

+* NEW: Link a duplication!
+	* If you create a link between the original post and it's 'duplicated post' then whenever you update the original post the 'duplicated post' will be updated also!
+Simply check the box 'Create Duplication Link' on the MPD metabox before processing your duplication
+	* View and edit your linked posts via a handy user interface
+	* View all posts that a post is linked to via a new MPD Metabox
+	* Behaviour can be turned off in settings
+	* Loads of new filters and actions to help developers customise this functionality
+* NEW: Duplication activity log!
+	* Keep track of all posts that have been duplicated within your multisite network.
+	* Behaviour can be turned off in settings
+* NEW: Settings page has been cleaned up.
+Looks a lot lets cluttered.
+* Added: Filter 'mpd_list_metabox_priority' and  for developers to change priority of MPD Metaboxes
+* Fixed: Error on activation of plugin in a non-multisite installation.
+* Fixed: Problems with the setup to allow plugin translations

+= 0.9.5.1 =
+* Fixed critical error experienced by some users from update v0.9.5

 = 0.9.5 =
 * Subdomain warning message can now be dissmissed.
 Also has improved signposting.